50k-Customs/DAF-XF/base/readme.txt

 - paintable grills
 - complete UK variant
 - new dashboard screens
 - support for Cabin Accessories DLC
+- support for Christmas DLC

 ### CHANGELOG FOR LATEST VERSION

-- fixed sound definitions for version 1.22.x
+- fixed sound definitions to work with Open Pipe sounds
+- fenders for 6x2/4 and 6x4 are cutted on the top, to prevent any intersetions on liftable chassis
+- wheels locators repositioning for better fitting of stock wheels
+- fixed horn locator rotations on only slots roof grils

 ### CREDITS